einzige/pose/readme.markdown

 * Searches over several ActiveRecord classes at once.
 * The searchable fulltext content per document can be freely customized.
-* It uses the normal Rails database, no specialized search engines are necessary.
+* Uses the Rails database, no sparate search engines are necessary.
-* The algorithm is designed to work with a variety of data store types, basically anything that allows for range queries: SQL databases and NoSQL data stores.
+* The algorithm is designed to work with any data store that allows for range queries: SQL and NoSQL.
 * The search runs very fast, doing simple queries over fully indexed columns.
-* The Pose search index can provide data to autocomplete search fields.
+* The search index provides data for autocomplete search fields.

 # Installation

 1. Add the gem to your Gemfile. gem 'pose'

 2. Update your gem bundle.
         bundle install

 3. Create the database tables for pose. rails generate pose rake db:migrate

    Pose creates two tables in your database: